 You may be getting traffic through social media channels like Pinterest and Twitter, but you should never neglect the search engines.

-Writing catchy headlines that help your audience click through to read what you published is an art that you can learn.
+Writing catchy titles for articles that encourage your audience to click through to read what you published is an art that you can learn.
 Or is it a science.
 Well, it's probably a bit of both.

 Interestingly, there are two schools of thought concerning using your keywords in your blog post title.
 Some people say it is essential.
 Some people say it doesn't matter.
 Annoying isn't it.
 However, if you do want to gain some traction from google and the like (and why wouldn't you) I suggest you make use of your keywords.

 This means using your keywords where appropriate.
-Use the right keywords within a great blog post title, the URL, use appropriate header (H) tags, and then continue with keywords in the content that you want them to read.
+Use the right keywords within a great blog post title, the URL, use appropriate header tags (H), and then continue with keywords in the content that you want them to read.

 Even if you know the topic of your blog post, research the keywords.
 You can save yourself time by researching your keywords and creating a list for your next blog posts.
 You don't want to have to do research each time you have to sit down and write a blog post.

 Titles are a bad place to use puns and be too clever.
 Unless you know for sure your audience will get it.
 You’ve probably clicked through a title that promised one thing and delivered another and weren’t happy about it.
 Don’t do that to your audience.
-The title should describe what the content will cover.
+You need to write a good headline that describes what the content will cover.

 The blog post title needs to be interesting enough to hook them in to make them want to click through and read.
 But, it also must be honest.
 Honesty in titles is very much needed because it trains your audience to trust you.
 If they click through and read what they thought they’d read they’re going to be more likely to click through again.